0xfuturistic/sandwich-mitigating-uniswap-v2/README.md

 > **Theorem 5.1** (Duality Theorem)**.** For any pair of states $X, X'$ in a liquidity pool exchange with potential $\phi$, either: <br>- Any buy orders receives a better execution at $X$ than $X'$, or <br>- Any sell orders receives a better execution at $X$ than $X'$.

-This theorem forms the foundation of the GSR.
-The rule operates as follows:
+This theorem forms the foundation of the GSR, which operates as follows:

 - Execute the type of order (buy or sell) that's getting the better price.
 - Continue this process until one type of order is exhausted.